Find Teaching Schools

 There are 2,041 undergraduates at Marymount, of which 1,861 are full-time, and there are 3,294 students altogether.
 It takes the average Marymount undergraduate about 4.2 years to complete their degree.

-About 84% of students who apply get accepted.
-Of the accepted students, 34% are men and 66% are women.
+Around 85% of students who apply get accepted.
+Around 34% of accepted students are men, and 66% are women.

 #18